-What is it about doing something for the last time that makes you savor it?
-That’s how I feel right now.
-I’m so happy that fall is here, that the leaves are in full color, the air is cooler, the scent of wood burning in the air.
-Everything feels so cozy.
+I’m so happy that fall is here, that the leaves are in full color, the air is cooler, the scent of burning wood is in the air.
+Everything feels cozy.
 The very best thing about living in Nashville these past 5 years has been getting a bit of this seasonal change.

 Of course I don’t know for certain that is my last fall season in Nashville.
-But if I have anything to say about it, next year I’ll be back home in Orlando where fall consists of blooming golden rain trees (they bloom in October in FL) and cooler temperatures in the 80’s.
+But if I have anything to say about it, next year I’ll be back home in Orlando where fall consists of blooming golden rain trees and cooler temperatures in the 80’s.

 I know that I broke a few design rules here.
 Namely, trapped white space.
-I didn’t do it on purpose, I was actually trying to give my photos a little room to breathe without crowding them with paper squares on each side.
-Usually trapped white space bugs me, but in this case I’m totally OK with it.
+I was actually trying to give my photos a little room to breathe.
+But because this trapped white space is within a grid, it’s not really bothering me.
+The eye can see the overall grid and fills in the empty space.
 And since it’s my layout and there are no rules in crafting (says me), I just let it be.

-I used my Sew Easy Zig Zag to create the outside border.
+I used my Sew Easy to create a zig zag border.
 I also added a couple of dry embossed squares, inked up with distress ink.
 All the pattern paper comes from Jillibean Soup’s Apple Cheddar 6×6 pad.
-One of the things I love about 6×6 pads is that the patterns are scaled down and easier to use.
-These two tiny flower prints above were the perfect backgrounds to add embellishments to.
+One of the things I love about 6×6 pads is that the patterns are scaled down and easier to use in small squares like this.